VinieLee/C2ICARE-YOLO/README.md

 ### XAI Analysis: EigenCAM Visualisation

-To validate that the M6 model's predictions are based on fish morphology rather than spurious background cues, an EigenCAM analysis was performed on test images from both the 2017 and 2018 cruises.
-Figure 7 shows EigenCAM visualisations for the proposed M6 model on four test images.
+To validate that the **fine‑tuned M6 model** (obtained after transfer learning, mAP@0.5 = 0.9032) makes predictions based on fish morphology rather than spurious background cues, an EigenCAM analysis was performed on test images from both the 2017 and 2018 cruises.
+Figure 7 shows EigenCAM visualisations for this fine‑tuned M6 model on four test images.
 The colour coding for bounding boxes is as follows: mackerel (red), herring (green), bluewhiting (white), mesopelagic (yellow).

 <p align="center">
   <img src="figures/EigenCAM_3columns_ST1_135-20180503160446316.jpg?t=20260421" alt="EigenCAM ST1_135" width="800">